-With an international removal form the UK to Dubai before you, it would be a wise choice to investigate some of the top international removal companies.
+With an international removal from the UK to Dubai before you, it would be a wise choice to investigate some of the top international removal companies.
 Find the right removal company for peace of mind!

 Removals to Dubai wouldn’t amount to much without your favourite belongings.
 So, start packing early and be sure to label your boxes well.
-If you need help with packing, we recommend our expert packing guide, it’s worth it for less stressful move!
+If you need help with packing, we recommend our expert packing guide, it’s worth it for a less stressful move!

 Public healthcare in Dubai provides a very high standard and great coverage to all residents.
 The Dubai Health Authority (DHA) was first created in 2007 to oversee UAE’s private and public healthcare facilities.

-In the emirate of Dubai, employers are required to provide health insurance coverage for their employees, however if you are moving there for retirement then your best option is to apply for a health card from UAE’s Ministry of Health (MOH); with this, you will be able to receive care at a public facility.
+In the emirate of Dubai, employers are required to provide health insurance coverage for their employees, however, if you are moving there for retirement then your best option is to apply for a health card from UAE’s Ministry of Health (MOH); with this, you will be able to receive care at a public facility.

 However, it’s very common for expats to see care through the private healthcare system as it can be more convenient.
 Thus, it is important to consider availing of private health insurance.

-With an international removal to Dubai, it’s imperative that you inform HMRC that you’ll no longer in the UK.
+With an international removal to Dubai, it’s imperative that you inform HMRC that you’ll no longer be in the UK.

 If you’re wondering about paying tax in Dubai, you’ll be glad to hear there is no income tax and most products are free from sales tax.
 Sounds almost too good to be true!
 However, there are situations where it will be mandatory to pay some form of tax.

-For example, a hotel visit will have 10% tax charge added to your bill.
+For example, a hotel visit will have a 10% tax charge added to your bill.
 Alcohol is also taxed heavily.
 You are required to pay 50% to bring it into the city and 30% if you want to buy it to drink at home.